JaBarosin/NodeApp/README.md

 _What is it used for?_

-These three Slack Plugin allows posts of the pipeline build status to be sent as well as upload a log of the cbctl scan/validate results to the slack channel.
+These three Slack Plugin enable build status posts of the pipeline to be sent as well as upload a log of the cbctl scan/validate results to the slack channel.

 How to configure: